 If you think this sounds too far out, simply stop to analyze what a consumer is really expecting when they shop.
 If a consumer is purchasing home owner’s insurance, is the end goal simply a document?
 No, they are buying peace of mind.
 How about makeup?
 The consumer is likely counting on some form of self-expression, confidence, or artistry.
 Even something as lifeless as frozen lasagna is selling busy householders the relief of extra time and the comfort of a home cooked meal despite their hectic schedules.

 So why does this approach work so well?
 To break it down simply, by creating and communicating a desirable persona surrounding a brand, a company allows its consumers to build assumptions concerning their products or services.
 The more consistently these expectations are met on a subconsciously emotional level, the more a consumer begins to trust the company, ideally resulting in absolute brand loyalty.

-And while the average consumer might bristle at such a blunt and invasive strategy, the brilliant thing about this evolution in marketing is that companies are now forced to be better in tune with a consumer’s needs and are continually striving to offer them more of what they’re looking for.
+And while the average consumer might bristle at such a blunt and invasive strategy, the brilliant thing about this evolution in marketing is that companies are now forced to be better in tune with a consumer’s needs and are continually striving to offer them more of what they’re looking for because branding works.
 So rather than feel cheated for buying a five dollar cup of Joe, the consumer received exactly what they wanted—a latte with social status and a dash of mobile-ordered convenience.
 Because yes, even coffee is more than coffee.